Death by Impact: Evidence for Merger-Driven Quenching in a Collisional Ring Galaxy at Cosmic Noon: Introduction

 Both models and simulations consistently indicate that star-forming rings linked to tidal structures in CRG systems \citep[e.g.,][]{2023AMartinez-Delgado} have relatively short lifetimes, typically lasting only 0.2–0.5 Gyr \citep[e.g.,][]{2006Wong,2018Renaud}, and become only faintly detectable, in the local Universe, up to approximately 0.7 Gyr after the initial collision \citep{2015Wu,2018Elagali}.
 Moreover, \cite{2012FiacconiF} showed that the ring’s expansion velocity is mainly governed by the mass of the intruding galaxy.
 Additionally, changes in the SFH can begin as early as 50 Myr prior to the collision, followed by an increase in the Host galaxy’s SFR after the impact \citep[e.g.,][]{2018Renaud}.

 In this work, we identify a gravitationally bound interacting system at $z=1.61$ consisting of an AGN-hosting CRG and a massive quiescent companion based on visual inspection of publicly available JWST/NIRCam imaging.
 By combining high resolution JWST and HST imaging with spatially resolved Keck/MOSFIRE spectroscopy in the Y and H band, we investigate the physical and kinematic properties of the system in detail.
 This multi-wavelength dataset enables us to derive the SFHs of distinct regions and compare them, for the first time at high redshift, to the timeline of the galaxy collision.
 Our findings reveal compelling evidence of merger-driven transformation: a starburst episode in the AGN-hosting ring galaxy and simultaneous quenching in the companion.
-This system presents a rare opportunity to study the impact of both major mergers and AGN activity on galaxy evolution during cosmic noon.
+This system presents a rare opportunity to examine how SFHs respond to dramatic galactic perturbations driven by major mergers and AGN activity during cosmic noon.

 The paper is organized as follows.
 In Section~\ref{sec:system} we introduce the system, followed by a detailed analysis of the spatially resolved photometry in Section~\ref{sec:photometry}.
 In Section~\ref{spectral_analysis} we use the spectroscopy to investigate the kinematics and SFHs.
 We then connect the observed physical transformations in the system to the merger event, and further discuss the implications in Section~\ref{sec:discussion}.
 A summary of the main findings is presented in Section~\ref{conclusion}.
 Throughout this paper, we adopt the \textit{Planck} 2020 cosmology \citep{2020Planck}.